rapidsai/devcontainers/USAGE_IN_PROJECT.md

 @ <hostname>`.
 You're done!
 Any terminal you open will have the build environment activated appropriately.

-7. The devcontainers adds build scripts that fit general usage.
+7. The devcontainers add build scripts that fit general usage.
 Type `build-` and hit `TAB` to see options for your project.
 Check the contributing guide in your repo for further instructions.